DTrejo/dtrejo.github.io/lifting.md

 Your bones will thank you when you successfully get out of your rocking chair to pick up three of your grandchildren at the same time!

-You’ve got this, I believe in you!
+You’ve got this, I believe in you!<br>
 _David Trejo_
 ${this.email || ''}